eyrie-enclave/sanctum_bootloader/README.md

 - Delegate interrupts for non-enclaves
 - Detect enclave calls via EDRBMP -- set to 0 outside of enclave mode
-- Embed keys
+- Add SM data structures, OS API, Ecnlave API
-- Embed
+- Document memory laoyout

 Build Steps
 ---------------

-We assume that the RISCV environment variable is set to the RISC-V tools install path, and that the riscv-gnu-toolchain package is installed.
+We assume that the RISCV environment variable is set to the RISC-V tools (TOOD, there are a couple of other assumptions), and that the riscv-gnu-toolchain package is installed.
-Please note that building the binaries directly inside the source directory is not supported; you need to use a separate build directory.

-    $ mkdir build
-    $ cd build
-    $ ../configure --prefix=$RISCV --host=riscv64-unknown-elf
     $ make
-    $ make install

-64-bit (RV64) version `sm` are built.
+64-bit (RV64) ELF version of `sm` and `rot` are built, as well as a binary blob for the bootloader (`rot.bin`).